 What do piano players think about the GC1?

-Online reviews for the Yamaha GC1 are always very positive.
-Here is a couple I found.
+Online reviews of the Yamaha GC1 are consistently positive.

 From the Pianoworld.com forum